Italy-Adriacost

 Rosaflamingo, Greater flamingo (Phoenicopterus roseus)

 The next morning I set off comfortably to the "Valli di Comacchio", a lagoon that offers various opportunities for cycling, walking or just observing.
 I then did the latter.
-Unfortunately there were only pygmy cormorants here, along the way a few great egrets and gray herons, otherwise unfortunately not, so back north to Rosolina Mare, and in the evening again cozy at the Parco di Ville mobile home park.
+Unfortunately, there were only pygmy cormorants here, along the way a few great egrets and gray herons, otherwise unfortunately not, so back north to Rosolina Mare, and in the evening again cozy at the Parco di Ville mobile home park.

 Heilige Ibis, African sacred ibis, (Threskiornis aethiopicus)